 I’ve recently completed my first book: a travelogue about Canada’s Great Bear Rainforest where I’ve been looking into local reports of the Sasquatch.
-It’s being published by Grove Atlantic in 2018.
+It’s being published by Grove Atlantic in early 2019.
 To learn more, click here and/or sign-up to my newsletter (directly below).

 I can be reached by email at john [dot] zada @ gmail [dot] com.